adlnet/xAPI-Spec/xAPI-Communication.md

 ###### <a name="1.1.s1"></a>Description
 The behavior of the LRS in response to PUT, POST, GET and DELETE requests is outlined in [Resources](#resources) below.
-All resources that support GET requests also support HEAD requests.
+All resources that support GET requests also support HEAD.
 The LRS will respond to HEAD requests by returning the meta information only, using the HTTP headers, and not the actual document.

 ###### <a name="1.1.s2"></a>Rationale

-Clients accessing the LRS might need to check if a particular Statement exists, or determine the modification date of documents such as State, Activity Profile, or Agent Profile.
+Clients accessing the LRS might need to check if a particular Statement exists, or determine the modification date of documents such as State or Activity or Agent profile.
 Particularly for large documents, it is more efficient not to retrieve the entire document just to check its modification date.